wlwl2/UnityTipsAndTricks/README.md

 8. There is a UI option to reset transforms.

 9. Animations can be renamed by double-clicking (I don't remember where).
 If you rename animations wrongly, it is a pain to rename all the links.
 Don't forget that Unity does not do linking/syncing for you yet with regards to animation names/animator.
+Check your prefabs and their animations carefully.

 When I remember about any others, I'll add them here.